The one line in the Supreme Court's "bridgegate" decision that sums up now

 The evidence the jury heard no doubt shows wrongdoing—deception, corruption, abuse of power.
 But the federal fraud statutes at issue do not criminalize all such conduct.

-The same legal calculus could be applied to countless acts of malfeasance we’ve seen from the Trump administration, including the events that sparked Trump’s impeachment.
+A similar legal calculus could be applied to countless acts of malfeasance we’ve seen from the Trump administration, including the events that sparked Trump’s impeachment.
+(Recall the president’s lawyers claiming that abuse of power isn’t necessarily an impeachable offense.)
 Moreover, creating a traffic jam as a form of political retribution, as Christie’s aides did in 2013, is exactly the kind of petty criminal behavior that fuels Trumpworld.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.